AlexxIT/WebRTC/README.md

 **Q. I can't see video stream**
 A.
-- If your camera works with another integration - this **don't mean** it will work with this integration
+- If your camera works with another integration - it **doesn’t mean** it will work with this integration
-- If your camera works in VLC - this **don't mean** it will work with this integration
+- If your camera works in VLC - it **doesn’t mean** it will work with this integration
-- If your camera works remotely with another integration - this **don't mean** it will work remotely with this integration
+- If your camera works remotely with another integration - it **doesn’t mean** it will work remotely with this integration

 In case of any problems, check: